The big idea of Mercy Season

 In the previous season (Power Season) we saw ourselves as walking evidence of God's power for good, not enforcers of his judgment.
 Now in Mercy Season we see ourselves as mercy agents, telling the story of the final Day of Atonement and urging people to receive their pardon during the Grace Period.

 There are more twists still coming in the story of the world.
 Spoiler alert: Life is not all relief and joy for mercy agents.
-In the next season (Honor Season), the mercy agents are not welcomed and honored.
+In the next season (Worth Season), the mercy agents are not welcomed and honored.
 They get treated like the scum of the earth.